kianenigma/kianenigma/README.md

 <!--START_SECTION:cowsay-->
 ```
  _____________________________________
-/ Don't you feel more like you do now \
+/ Things will be bright in P.M.
+A cop \
-\ than you did when you came in?      /
+\ will shine a light in your face.    /
  -------------------------------------
         \   ^__^
          \  (oo)\_______